babalugats76/quizdini-teach-deprecated/README.md

   * Header (fixed)
   * Footer
   * Navbar
+    * Figure out how to make NavBar fixed
 * Work on user list of games
 * Semantic ui custom stylesheet; instead of CDN; rough instructions can be found [here](https://react.semantic-ui.com/usage) but I am sure will be needed beyond that
   * Custom colors